 Today, Scotiabank & Trust (Cayman) Ltd. have a staff compliment of 145 employees and operate a network of 3 branches in the Cayman Islands providing a full range of financial products, solutions and advice to Retail, Small Business, Corporate and Commercial, Captive Insurance, and Wealth customers and clients.

-Scotiabank has been awarded as a Top Employer four times honored as one of the best places to work in the Cayman Islands.
+Scotiabank has been awarded as a Top Employer four times honoured as one of the best places to work in the Cayman Islands.
 Scotiabank puts staff first offering excellent training and development opportunities along with a flexible, supportive work environment.

 For over 180 years, Scotiabankers have had a history of giving back to our communities in order to create better places to live and work.
 As a prominent financial institution on a global level, our international reach, has provided a unique opportunity to help people around the world.